GBA-19 Ghizer-I: 2009

 Karam Ali Shah, a candidate of the Pakistan People's Party (PPP) won the 2009 elections.
 The election for this seat was postponed to 22 December 2009 due to the death of a candidate.

 2011

 A by-election was held in 2011, due to Karam Ali Shah, the previous member from this seat, becoming the governor.
 Nawaz Khan Naji, a candidate and the leader of the Balawaristan National Front (BNF) was elected.

 2015

-Nawaz Khan Naji of the BNF won this seat again by getting 5,259 votes.
+Nawaz Khan Naji, an independent candidate and leader of BNF, won this seat again by getting 5,259 votes.
+Assembly records indicate he later joined BNF.